Global classification of generic multi-vector fields of top degree: Some special families of Nambu structures

-The result relies on the fact that there is a one to one correspondence between arrangements of $k$ circles in $S^2$ (in fact up to isotopy) and isomorphism clases of trees with $k+1$ vertices (observe also that every tree can be signed in two ways).
-One can isotope two arrangements with equivalent graph because, up to isotopy, the circle can sit in $S^2$ in a unique way splitting $S^2$ in two disks, and that results admits a well known generalization. \begin{theorem}[Smooth Schoenflies theorem] Any smooth embedding of $j\colon S^{n-1}\hookrightarrow S^n$ bounds an $n$-dimensional ball and hence splits the sphere into two $n$-dimensional balls.
-In particular it is isotopic to the standard one where $S^{n-1}$ sits inside $\mathbb{R}^n\subset \mathbb{R}^n\cup\{\infty\}=S^n$ as the boundary of the euclidean ball of radius one.
+The result relies on the fact that there is a one to one correspondence between arrangements of $k$ circles in $S^2$ (in fact up to isotopy) and isomorphism classes of trees with $k+1$ vertices (observe also that every tree can be signed in two ways).
+One can isotope two arrangements with equivalent tree because, up to isotopy, the circle sits in $S^2$ in a unique way splitting $S^2$ in two disks, and that results admits a well-known generalization. \begin{theorem}[(Smooth Schoenflies theorem)] Any smooth embedding $j\colon S^{n-1}\hookrightarrow S^n$ bounds an $n$-dimensional ball and hence splits the sphere into two $n$-dimensional balls.
+In particular it is isotopic to the standard one where $S^{n-1}$ sits inside $\mathbb{R}^n\subset \mathbb{R}^n\cup\{\infty\}=S^n$ as the boundary of the Euclidean ball of radius one.
 It also holds for embeddings in $\mathbb{R}^n$. \end{theorem}

-A consequence of this result is: \begin{lemma} There is a one to one correspondence between arrangements of $k$ $\;(n-1)$-spheres in $S^n$ and isomorphism classes of trees with $k+1$ vertices. \end{lemma} \begin{proof} We can associate to any tree an arrangement of spheres as follows.
-First make it planar and piecewise linear.
-Fix one vertex $v_0$.
-Draw small disjoint disks centered at each vertex $v_1^i$ in the boundary of the star of $v_0$ such that $v_0$ is in the complement of the union.
-Erasing all the segments in the star we get as many subtrees as vertices.
-The last requirement is to ask for this subtrees to lie inside the corresponding disks.
-One can easily get that and apply the same prodedure inside these small disks.
-At the end we get an arrangement of $k$ circles in $\mathbb{R}^2\cup\{\infty\}\hookrightarrow \mathbb{R}^n\cup\{\infty\}$ that canonically corresponds to one of $k$ $S^{n-1}$'s in $S^n$.
+As consequence of this result one easily proves the following: \begin{lemma} There is a one to one correspondence between arrangements of $k$ $\;(n-1)$-spheres in $S^n$ and isomorphism classes of trees with $k+1$ vertices. \end{lemma}

-Given any arrangement $(S^n,\mathcal{H}_1)$ we construct its graph and by the above procedure another arrangement $(S^n,\mathcal{H}_2)$.
-We look at the sphere in $\mathcal{H}_1$ associated to the segment joining $v_0$ and some $v_1^{i_0}$.
-Using Schoenflies theorem it can be isotoped to the corresponding one in $\mathcal{H}_2$ which bounds (in $\mathbb{R}^n$) a ball $B_0^n$.
-The spheres in $\mathcal{H}_1$ associated to the remaining $v_1's$ by Schoenflies theorem also bound disjoint balls.
-Now it is easy to show that any two arrangements of closed $n$ balls in $\mathbb{R}^n$ are isotopic (just shrink them a lot so the are almost points, move them around and thicken to small euclidean balls). \end{proof}